Cloud CCTV

 • US-based support only

-• Hardware costs range from $200–$1,600 per camera, plus annual software licences
+• Upfront hardware costs range from $200–$1,600 per camera, plus annual software licences

 Rhombus is a strong option for larger businesses ready to invest in proprietary hardware in exchange for powerful Cloud-first functionality.